Apple Pay enters Brazil: Introduces new sales opportunities

 Several merchants are already prepared to accept payments made with Apple Pay, for examples international players such as Starbucks and TacoBell.
 The Itaú-Apple Pay partnership even secured discounts at some Brazilian merchants for purchases made with Apple Pay.

 The Brazilian market offers some great opportunities for Apple Pay.
 According to Statista, roughly 153.8 million Brazilians own a mobile phone.
 Of these, 9.68% (or 14.89 million phones) have an IOS operating system.
 Though it’s not a very large share of the total population, it is still a lot of potential customers for Apple Pay.
-Statista further predicts a quadrupling of the number mobile point of sale payments over the next four years, which can only be characterized as good news for Apple Pay.
+Statista further predicts a quadrupling of the number mobile point of sale payments over the next four years, which can only be characterised as good news for Apple Pay.

 Secure Payments to Brazil